-For the Corporation to change its Rule Book, the following steps must be complied with:

-- (a) the Corporation must pass a Special Resolution by a 75% majority at a General Meeting; - (b) if the Corporation is a Regional Corporation, the Corporation must seek the advice of the Noongar Boodja Trustee on whether the proposed changes will affect the Corporation's eligibility to remain as a Regional Corporation.
-This advice must be provided to the Members prior to the General Meeting at which the proposed changes are to be considered; - (c) the corporation must lodge certain documents under rule 24.2; - (d) the Registrar must make certain decisions in respect of the change and, if appropriate, must register the change.
+- (a) For the Corporation to change its Rule Book, the following steps must be complied with: - (i) the Corporation must pass a Special Resolution by a 75% majority at a General Meeting; - (ii) if the Corporation is a Regional Corporation, the Corporation must seek the advice of the Noongar Boodja Trustee on whether the proposed changes will affect the Corporation's eligibility to remain as a Regional Corporation.
+This advice must be provided to the Members prior to the General Meeting at which the proposed changes are to be considered; - (iii) the Corporation must lodge certain documents under rule 24.2; - (iv) the Registrar must make certain decisions in respect of the change and, if appropriate, must register the change. - (b) A change to rule 15.3(b) of the Rule Book must comply with the additional step in rule 15.3(c).